-Bear Awareness, also known as Wilderness Awareness, is an Entry-Level Core Training course useful for anyone who may be working in a remote area with a high risk of encountering wildlife.
-It is also available at the Become an Instructor level.
-Companion courses depend entirely on the specific field of work.
+Bear Awareness, also known as Wilderness Awareness, is an Entry-Level Core Training course useful for anyone who may be working in remote areas with a high risk of encountering wildlife.
+This course is also available at the "Become an Instructor" level.
+Supplemental courses depend entirely on the specific field of work.